Thinking of buying the Anycubic Photon Zero 3D printer? Read our review to find out the specs, features, quality of print, and more.

-Bottom vents.
+At the bottom are some vent.
 There are also adjustable rubber feet that allow you to set the printer even on a not very flat surface.

 At the back is the power supply socket.

 In our tests, we will check how critical this is and how strongly it affects the final quality of the models.

-The Z axis is also implemented without any special frills.
+The Z axis is implemented without any special frills.
 The carriage travels on one MGN12 rail with a trapezoidal 8mm single thread screw.

-At the bottom there is an optical limit switch, which, perhaps, is necessary for accurate positioning of the platform at the beginning of printing.
+At the bottom there is an optical limit switch, which helps with accurate positioning of the platform at the beginning of printing.

-The platform itself is made of anodized aluminum.
+The platform is made of anodized aluminum.

 The underside of the aluminum is clean and has a rough surface for better adhesion.

 On top of the platform, the edges are beveled on both sides so that the resin can drain freely from it.